A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Chiseling algorithms to detect sparsity patterns in tensor data

+of rank-$1$ tensors from $\tensor{A}$'s tensor rank decomposition, where the individual vectors are obtained from \cref{eqn_trd_eigdecs} and their correct permutations and coefficients from \cref{eqn_trd_sparsified}.

-While above algorithm is valid and to my knowledge novel, it does not appear to offer advantages relative to pencil-based algorithms, such as \cite{SY1980,Lorber1985,SK1990,LRA1993,FFB2001,DdL2014,DdL2017,TeV2022}.
+While the above algorithm is valid and to my knowledge novel, it does not appear to offer advantages over pencil-based algorithms, such as \citep{SY1980,Lorber1985,SK1990,LRA1993,FFB2001,DdL2014,DdL2017,TeV2022}.
 One of the main reasons is that determining the kernel of $\delta_{\tensor{A}}$ is much more expensive than the $\mathcal{O}(r^4)$ cost for a pencil-based algorithm.
-However, the idea of this algorithm, based on the sparsification algorithm of \cite[Section 5]{BKW2024}, transfers to settings wherein pencil-based algorithms seem infeasible.
+However, the idea of this algorithm, based on the sparsification algorithm of \citep[Section 5]{BKW2024}, transfers to other rank decompositions as well.